fbyukgo/genotype_qc/README.md

 # Genotype QC Pipeline

 A standardized BASH and R pipeline for performing Quality Control (QC) on human genotype data.
-This workflow starts from raw PED/MAP files, prepares them using the Michigan Imputation Server pre-phasing checks, and then runs a comprehensive QC analysis (sample and variant QC) using PLINK.
+This workflow starts from raw PED/MAP files, prepares them using the Michigan Imputation Server pre-imputation checks (https://www.chg.ox.ac.uk/~wrayner/tools/), and then runs a comprehensive QC analysis (sample and variant QC) using PLINK.

+You can run this pipeline either using a bash script providing arguments from terminal or using a Snakemake pipeline with a config file specifying input files and parameters.

 ## Installation & Setup